Tracardi/tracardi/README.md

 ## 👇 Documentation

 * System documentation is available at: [http://docs.tracardi.com](http://docs.tracardi.com).
-* Api documentation is always available after installation at http://127.0.0.1:8686/docs.
+* API documentation is always available after installation at http://127.0.0.1:8686/docs.
-* Tracardi has also build-in documentation into the system.
+* Tracardi has also built documentation into the system.

 ## 👇 Call for contributors

 Have you found a bug :bug: ?
-Or maybe you have a nice feature :sparkles: to contribute ?
+Or maybe you have a nice feature :sparkles: to contribute?
 The [CONTRIBUTING guide](https://github.com/Tracardi/tracardi/blob/master/CONTRIBUTING.md) will help you get your development environment ready in minutes.

-All contributors willing to start coding TRACARDI plugins are urged to read the beginners tutorial:
+All contributors willing to start coding TRACARDI plugins are urged to read the beginner's tutorial:

 * [How to code simple plugin in Tracardi](http://docs.tracardi.com/plugins/tutorial/part1/)
 * [Configuring the plugin in Tracardi](http://docs.tracardi.com/plugins/tutorial/part2/)